hannobraun/playground/2025-08-02_language-design/README.md

 Maybe I'll go back later and update the array section in the introduction.
 But either way, it would make sense to make the nicer array syntax just sugar for the combination of block and `arr`.

-### Destructuring Assignment
+### Destructuring

 The introduction goes with rather simple means for working with arrays and records.
-A different take on that would be destructuring assignment.
+A different take on that would be destructuring.

 ```
 # Define an array for later use.